P L A C E S / C I T Y G U I D E S

 WALDORF ASTORIA AMSTERDAM

-Historic magnificence combines with contemporary sophistication at this luxurious hotel.
+Historic architecture meets contemporary sophistication at this luxurious hotel.

 Herengracht 542-556, 1017 CG Amsterdam